scipy-lectures/scientific-python-lectures/intro/pandas/0_5_filtering_data_with_pandas.md

 hdis_array_bool_series
 ```

-This has advantages over the Numpy Boolean array in terms of interpretability: it is less easy to forget the meaning of what is in the `values` component of the Series!
+This has advantages over the NumPy Boolean array in terms of interpretability: it is less easy to forget the meaning of what is in the `values` component of the Series!

 We also have access to all of the Pandas Series methods: